 - Your child's teacher who will always make sure that learning is differentiated appropriately and that tasks set are accessible for your child.
 Your child's teacher is available at the end of each day or a meeting can be scheduled either directly or via the school office.
 Please talk to your child's teacher if you have any concerns regarding your child in school. - Teaching assistants support all pupils in class.
-Here at Oswald Road Primary School we have several additional teaching assistants who help support groups and individual children with their learning. - Our School SENCo (Helen Woolf) is an Assistant Headteacher here at Oswald Road.
-Helen is an experienced teacher and a member of the School Senior Leadership Team.
-Helen is currently studying for the National Award for Special Educational Needs Co-ordination at Manchester Metropolitan University.
-She is responsible for the strategic overview of SEND provision across the school, from Nursery to Year 6, ensuring provision is matched to need.
-Helen is also a member of the SENCo Chorlton School Cluster which meets regularly every half term to share good practice. - Our School Pastoral Lead (Debbie Carter) works closely with our Pastoral Assistant Headteacher, Donna Wealleans.
-Debbie provides and coordinates pastoral and nurture groups and works closely with children and families here in school.
-Debbie Carter is available at the beginning of each day providing a daily drop in session for Parents and Carers.
-Debbie is also our Health Lead and works closely with our school SENCo, Helen Woolf. - Our Specialist Reading Recover Teacher (Sarah Greenway) Sarah Greenway is a specialist teacher who delivers a targeted reading intervention to identified children in Key Stage One. - Our Operational Inclusion Lead (Sam Coombes) Sam co-ordinates and delivers a range of interventions across all phases working closely with Phase Leaders, Class Teachers, Teaching Assistants and SEND 1-1 Teaching Assistants.
-Sam is involved in many aspects of SEND provision and works closely with our school SENCo, Helen Woolf.
+Here at Oswald Road Primary School we have several additional teaching assistants who help support groups and individual children with their learning. - Our School SENCo (Helen Woolf) who is an experienced teacher and a member of the School Senior Leadership Team.
+Helen Woolf is currently studying for the National Award for Special Educational Needs Co-ordination at Manchester Metropolitan University.
+She is responsible for co-ordinating SEND provision across the school, from Nursery to Year 6.
+Helen is also a member of the SENCo Chorlton School Cluster which meets regularly every half term to share good practice. - Our School Pastoral Lead (Debbie Carter) who provides and coordinates pastoral and nurture groups and works closely with families here in school.
+Debbie Carter is available at the beginning of each day providing a daily drop in session for Parents and Carers. - Our Specialist Reading Recover Teacher (Sarah Greenway) Sarah Greenway is a specialist teacher who delivers a targeted reading intervention to identified children in Key Stage One.